 - Even if it's not your turn you must not touch any ball, or let it touch you, or you will lose your next turn.
 So don't trip over a ball, and watch out for moving balls.
 They can move very fast!
 If you do touch a ball your opponent can choose to leave it where it comes to rest or to put it back where it was before.

 - It is important not to play the wrong ball or play out of turn.
 If this does happen then your opponent can choose whether or not to replace the balls or leave them where they are, and choose which ball to restart with.
 For example: if yellow was played (wrongly) after blue, your opponent can choose to continue with either the black or the blue ball.
 A hoop run by the wrong ball does not count as a hoop point.

-- When all balls have stopped any ball which has left the court is replaced on the boundary at the place where it went off.
+- When all balls have stopped, any ball that has left the court is replaced on the boundary at the place where it went off.